Imagine

 They are useful in creating an industry norm, which can serve as a kind of name-and-shame tool for those who don't sign up.

-"Then it's a proud, ancient people against exploitative Western multinationals - and they'll win the PR battle absolutely."
+"That's very clever.
+That's exactly what they should do," says Bruce Webster, an independent international branding expert."Then it's a proud, ancient people against exploitative Western multinationals - and they'll win the PR battle absolutely."

 For the moment, the Maasai are not going after any companies - though they have written to a number, in cases where they have found the use of their name or image to be particularly offensive.